 Well, news of this rebellion spread like wildfire.
-Much like curious animals in a forest, over the coming days, programmers and others peers crept over to my desk to check out the disturbance.
-As I became friends with more and more people, people they also threatened to install Linux for themselves, but sadly nobody did.
+Much like curious animals in a forest – over the coming days – programmers and others peers crept over to my desk to check out the disturbance.
+As I became friends with more and more people, they also threatened to install Linux for themselves, but sadly nobody did.
 They were scared of the wrath of “Corporate IT.”
 After a while, a joke formed and they started to call me Father Linux.
 Like Jesus in the Roman times, I became the leader of an underground open source movement 😉

 They would come over to my cube and confess their sins of using proprietary software.
-They would say things like, “forgive me father for I have sinned, today I used Windows.”
+They would say things like, “forgive me father for I have sinned.
+Today, I used Windows.”
 I would respond with things like, “This is a grave sin, indeed.
 You must repent by writing two kernel modules and three pieces of open source documentation!
-Go forth my son” I became, sort of an open source priest, dispensing repentance.
+Go forth my son” I became, sort of an open source priest, dispensing penance.
 And, the name has stuck with me for 10+ years.

 And *that* is how I got the name Father Linux – feel free to ping me on Twitter any time @fatherlinux 🙂